Vietnam.vn - Nền tảng quảng bá Việt Nam

-American female professor awarded 2023 Nobel Prize in Economics
+American female professor awarded the 2023 Nobel Prize in Economics

 VTC NewsVTC News09/10/2023

-On the afternoon of October 9 (Hanoi time), the Royal Swedish Academy of Sciences announced that the 2023 Nobel Prize in Economics went to Professor Claudia Goldin (USA) for her research that has improved the world's understanding of the impact of women on the labor market.
+On the afternoon of October 9th (Hanoi time), the Royal Swedish Academy of Sciences announced that the 2023 Nobel Prize in Economics has been awarded to Professor Claudia Goldin (USA) for her research that has improved the world's understanding of the impact of women on the labor market.

-The award concluded Christmas Week 2023.
-Professor Claudia Goldin is the third woman to win the Nobel Prize in Economics in the 55-year history of the award.
+This award concluded the Christmas week of 2023.
+Professor Claudia Goldin is the third woman to win the Nobel Prize in Economics in the award's 55-year history.

-Last year, the Nobel Prize in Economics was awarded to three economists, Ben S. Bernanke of the Brookings Institution (USA), Douglas W. Diamond of the University of Chicago (USA) and Philip H. Dybvig of the University of Washington (USA) for their research on banking and financial crises.
+Last year, the Nobel Prize in Economics was awarded to three economists: Ben S. Bernanke of the Brookings Institute (USA), Douglas W. Diamond of the University of Chicago (USA), and Philip H. Dybvig of the University of Washington (USA), for their research on banking and financial crises.

-Professor Claudia Goldin, winner of this year's Nobel Prize in Economics.
+Professor Claudia Goldin, this year's Nobel Prize winner in Economics.
 (Photo: Harvard University)

-Professor Claudia Goldin, winner of this year's Nobel Prize in Economics.
+Professor Claudia Goldin, this year's Nobel Prize winner in Economics.
 (Photo: Harvard University)

-Professor Claudia Goldin's research draws on 200 years of data from the United States, allowing her to demonstrate how and why men and women's earnings and employment have changed over time.
+Professor Claudia Goldin's research is based on data from the United States over the past 200 years, allowing her to demonstrate how and why income and employment for men and women have changed over time.

-She demonstrated that female participation in the labor market did not tend to increase over this period, but instead followed a U-shaped pattern.
+She demonstrated that women's participation in the labor market did not tend to increase during this period, but instead followed a U-shaped pattern.

-Professor Claudia Goldin currently works at Harvard University (USA), is an expert in labor history and economics.
-She is also the author of many books and is famous for her work on the history of women in the US economy.
+Professor Claudia Goldin, currently working at Harvard University (USA), is an expert in labor history and economics.
+She is also the author of several books and is best known for her work on the history of women in the American economy.

-Between 1969 and 2022, 54 Nobel Prizes in Economics have been awarded to 92 individuals.
-The youngest person ever to win the prestigious award was Esther Duflo (46 years old), while the oldest person ever to be honored was economist Leonid Hurwicz (90 years old).
+From 1969 to 2022, 54 Nobel Prizes in Economics were awarded to 92 individuals.
+The youngest recipient of this prestigious award was Esther Duflo (then 46 years old), while the oldest recipient was economist Leonid Hurwicz (at age 90).

 Tra Khanh (Source: CNN)